 Academic Technology Workshop: The Center conducts a series of academic technology workshops every semester for students and faculty/staff on current topics related to teaching and learning with technology.
 The workshop schedule can be found online.

-Special Collections in the Library include the Bassin Collection; the Kenneth Adams Collection, Human Relations Area File; Library of American Civilization; representative American and Foreign Newspapers; American Federation of Labor Records, John L. Lewis Papers, Morris Hillquit Papers, Papers of the NAACP, and the United Negro College Fund Archives.
+Special Collections in the Library include the Bassin Collection; the Kenneth Adams Collection, Human Relations Area File, the Paule Marshall Collection; Library of American Civilization; representative American and foreign Newspapers; the York College Black American Heritage Foundation Music History Archive; American Federation of Labor Records, John L. Lewis Papers, Morris Hillquit Papers, Papers of the NAACP, and the United Negro College Fund Archives.

-The Library holdings are augmented locally through inter-library loan arrangements.
+The Library holdings are augmented locally through interlibrary loan arrangements.
 CUNY Libraries Inter-Campus Services (CLICS) allows individuals to request materials from other CUNY campuses.
-For those materials unavailable through CLICS, students, faculty, and staff may file an Inter library loan (ILL) request form in person or via the library’s website.
+For those materials unavailable through CLICS, students, faculty, and staff may file an Interlibrary loan (ILL) request using ILLiad, an interlibrary loan application available on the library’s website.
 These two services, CLICS and ILL, make local, national, and international resources available to faculty, staff, and students.

 The Library cooperates closely with all academic departments in making available special reserves and loans.
-Identification cards must be presented whenever materials are borrowed.
+CUNY identification cards must be presented whenever materials are borrowed.
 With the exception of reference and reserve materials, students may check out books for a period of three weeks.

 The Library’s electronic resources and services are accessible from off-campus with a validated York ID card or after logging in with a York Network Account/Virtual Private Network (VPN) provided by the college.
 Each semester, York ID cards must be validated at the Circulation Desk.